Thursday, January 5, 2012

-As part of our Covenant Renewal focus for January, I'd like to post a variety of resources for people who are interested in developing the spiritual discipline of regular Bible reading.
+As part of our Covenant Renewal focus for the first two weeks of January 2014, I'd like to post a variety of resources for people who are interested in developing the spiritual discipline of regular Bible reading.
 I'll begin with a few overview comments and then move from beginning steps to more intense Bible reading programs.

 Overview